 Photo by Jasmin Thankachen

-The river is filled with so many rocks of different shapes, sizes and colors.
-Nikhil and Simon found the best rocks to toss further downstream, testing to see how deep pools of water were in certain areas.
+The river is filled with rocks of different shapes, sizes, and colors.
+Nikhil and Simon found the best rocks to toss further downstream, testing to see how deep the pools of water were in certain areas.

 The rocks were cold and slippery.
-The water was shallow for most of the way, but we had to be careful of deeper dips, navigating carefully around them.
+The water was shallow for most of the way, but we had to be careful of deeper dips and navigate carefully around them.

 Taking a seat on these rocks was a treat.
-The sound of water flowing by and birds quickly skimming the surface was delightful.
-Soon after, we headed back up to the parking lot to take a short hike to one of the nearest waterfalls: Weeks Falls.
+The sound of water flowing and birds quickly skimming the surface was delightful.
+Soon after, we returned to the parking lot to take a short hike to one of the nearest waterfalls: Weeks Falls.

 Weeks Falls hike

-We walked through a shaded, green old-growth forest on a path that was wide and well-maintained.
+We walked through a shaded, green, old-growth forest on a wide and well-maintained path.
 We admired the height of the trees and stopped to sit on large tree stumps and explore various forest animal habitats.
 At one stop, we squeezed through a tight tunnel naturally produced at the trunk of a towering spruce tree.

 Exploring the river

 Interpretive signs explain the hydroelectric project.
-A steep set of stairs near the powerhouse leads you down to an observation deck.
-There you can see large pipes in the river and a gateway system used to direct water.
+A steep set of stairs near the powerhouse leads to an observation deck.
+There, you can see large pipes in the river and a gateway system used to direct water.

 The final part of our late summer outing took us back to the shores of the Snoqualmie River.
-It was getting even cooler as the afternoon set in, but we were determined to check out the enormous boulder that lay in the middle of the river near the entrance.
+It was getting even cooler as the evening set in, but we were determined to check out the enormous boulder in the middle of the river near the entrance.

-We climbed up the rock and took a seat admiring the view.
+We climbed up the rock and sat admiring the view.
 After some silly poses for the camera, we scaled the slippery rocks to the other side.
-We explored a nearby sandy shore then took a look at tiny translucent fish and tried to catch a couple water bugs.
+We explored a nearby sandy shore, then looked at tiny translucent fish and tried to catch a couple of water bugs.

 Twin Falls Hike